content-left-bg.png

 PublishingPageContent

 Hello!
-I'm Kirsty and I am the School Chaplain here at Ferny Grove State High School.
-The chaplaincy service in this community has a long legacy that I hope to continue and build upon.
-I commenced the role at Ferny Grove in mid-2022 from a background of mental health nursing.
-My passion is to champion and encourage young people, and to come alongside their families and the community to support them on their journey.
+We are Kirsty and Tom and we are the school chaplains here at Ferny Grove State High School.
+The chaplaincy service in this community has a long legacy that we hope to continue and build upon.
+Kirsty commenced the role at Ferny Grove in mid-2022 from a background of mental health nursing.
+Tom commenced the role in April 2024 and has a background of engineering and also works as a school chaplain at a local primary school on the days he is not at Ferny.
+We share a passion to champion and encourage young people, and to come alongside their families and the community to support them on their journey.

 Support

-I see the foundations of the chaplaincy role as someone supports, empowers and encourages all members of the school community in order to make their experience here at Ferny the best it can be.
-My aim as a chaplain is to be a safe person within the school that people can come to when they need a helping hand or would just like to have a chat.
-I aim to serve the individual needs of each person I come into contact with, whether that is a student, parent, community member, or staff.
-I have supported students and their families struggling in various situations including family concerns, confusing relationships, friendship issues, peer pressure, self-esteem issues, bullying, depression, spiritual and worldview questions, school struggles, and more.
+We see the foundations of the chaplaincy role as someone supports, empowers and encourages all members of the school community in order to make their experience here at Ferny the best it can be.
+Our aim as chaplains is to be a safe person within the school that people can come to when they need a helping hand or would just like to have a chat.
+We aim to serve the individual needs of each person we come into contact with, whether that is a student, parent, community member, or staff.
+We have supported students and their families struggling in various situations including family concerns, confusing relationships, friendship issues, peer pressure, self-esteem issues, bullying, depression, spiritual and worldview questions, school struggles, and more.
 This is usually done through one-on-one appointments, more info on how you can organise an appointment is at the bottom of this page.

-I am very grateful to work here at Ferny within our Student Support Service Team (SSS Team).
-This team is made up of one of our Deputy Principals, Guidance Officers, School-based Youth Health Nurse, Social Worker, Defence Transition Mentor, Youth Support Coordinators, Community Engagement Coordinator, myself.
-As a chaplain, I engage with all staff members, but work closely with the Deputy Principals, SEP (Special Education Program) Department, Year Level Coordinators, Head of Junior and Senior Schooling and Administration staff in order to provide the best support possible.
+We are very grateful to work here at Ferny within our Student Support Service Team (SSS Team).
+This team is made up of one of our Deputy Principals, Guidance Officers, School-based Youth Health Nurse, Social Worker, Defence Transition Mentor, Youth Support Coordinators, Community Engagement Coordinator, support teacher aide and us.
+As chaplains, we engage with all staff members, but work closely with the Deputy Principals, SEP (Special Education Program) Department, Year Level Coordinators, Head of Junior and Senior Schooling and Administration staff in order to provide the best support possible.

 Programs